KYC reviewer version actions

 CLI equivalents

-The DALP CLI exposes the same reviewer actions for operator scripts:
+The DALP CLI exposes the same reviewer decisions for operator scripts.
+Use these commands when a back-office job is easier to run outside the SDK:

 Validation and error handling